efunneko/jayesstee/docs/types/jst-element.md

 ## Creation

-JstElement objects are created by calling the appropriate jst.$\<element\> function, for example `jst.$div()` would be called to create a JstElement that represented a `<div></div>` element.
+JstElement objects are created by calling the appropriate jst.$\<element\> constructor function, for example `jst.$div()` would be called to create a JstElement that represented a `<div></div>` element.

-During creation, the jst.$<element> creator function will first flatten all passed in arguments and iterate over all those arguments performing actions based on the type of that argument.
+During creation, the jst.$<element> constructor function will first flatten all passed in arguments and iterate over all those arguments performing actions based on the type of that argument.
 The following table summarizes the action performed based on the each argument type: